big-wisdom/Endeavor/README.md

 * Create tasks query
 * Use that for the tasks page
 * Use it for an endeavorless tasks stream as well

+* I did all of that but there is some problem with loading the endeavorless tasks on the tasks page

+* I also need to work on deleting and updating tasks